 Pain, swelling, itching, anxiety, nausea, vomiting, fever, muscular cramps, and shock are some potential side effects of coming into contact with its deadly glands.

-You should use cellophane tape to remove the spines from a puss caterpillar if you come into touch with these types of poisonous caterpillars.
+If you touch these poisonous caterpillars, you should use cellophane tape to remove the spines from a puss caterpillar.

 It would be best if you did this as soon as possible.
-Also, don’t forget to contact your doctor as soon as possible.
+Also, don’t forget to contact your doctor as quickly as possible.